daisuke-nomura/KiiAnnotation/README.md

 ##Sample usage

-First of all, define KiiBucket name and KiiObject details.
+First of all, define KiiBucket name and KiiObject details in Group.java.

     @GroupScope(name = "hoge")
     public class Group {